czurnieden/primesieve/README.md

 ```javascript
 var primorial = eval(p.primes(8).join("*"));
 ```
-Yes, eval is not the devil; it has its uses although not here.
+Yes, `eval` is not the devil; it has its uses, although not here.

 ##Test